Parihaka and the historians

 The grave of Te Whiti O Rongomai at Parihaka.

 Much later, in 1881, Native Minister Bryce had led the invasion of Parihaka, an event which had incensed Rusden, leading to the allegations made in his History of New Zealand.
-The allegations involved the killing of a number of Māori boys by persuing mounted troopers.
+The allegations involved the killing of a number of Māori boys by pursuing mounted troopers.

 In 1883, Bryce refuted Rusden’s allegations which he called defamatory.
 A Court in London agreed.
 Rusden’s book was withdrawn from sale with a substantial fine imposed.
 As a consequence of the defamation action, said Riseborough, positive histories about Māori and Parihaka, like that written by Rusden (and Vaggioli) were easily discounted.
-After the defamation action, says Hazel, Bryce’s reputation was restored as the saviour of settlers through his otherwise egregious actions at Parihaka.
+After the defamation action, says Hazel, Bryce’s reputation was restored as the savior of settlers through his otherwise egregious actions at Parihaka.

 Over time, however, opinions changed.
 Later historians like W.P.
 Reeves, Alfred Saunders, R.M.
-Burdon, James Cowan and William Baucke were positive towards Te Whiti and Tohu, instead focusing on iniquitious government policies which had led to the Māori land dispossessions in Taranaki.
+Burdon, James Cowan and William Baucke were positive towards Te Whiti and Tohu, instead focusing on iniquitous government policies which had led to the Māori land dispossessions in Taranaki.
 Cowan and Baucke in particular, both of whom spoke fluent Māori, had spent time with Te Whiti O Rongomai at Parihaka.
 But other notable historians like J.C.
 Beaglehole, J.B.
 Condliffe, W.T.G Airey and W.P.
 Morrell had remained ambivalent at best and dismissive at worst.

 The bridge over the Waiongoro River, just north of Hawera, on the coast road.
 Permission given to surveyors to cross this river in 1879 led to the Parihaka invasion of 1881.

-After the Second World War, in the 1950s, historians continued to be generally sympathetic to Te Whiti O Rongomai and Parihaka, showing an increased willingness to criticise government policies of the 1870s and 1880s.
+After the Second World War, in the 1950s, historians continued to be generally sympathetic to Te Whiti O Rongomai and Parihaka, showing an increased willingness to criticize government policies of the 1870s and 1880s.

 Dick Scott’s Parihaka Story, published in 1954, and his later expanded version Ask That Mountain, published in 1975, were fine examples of this.
 Scott had received assistance from Parihaka kaumātua like Whatarau Wharehoka and George Koea Snr, with Mohi Wharepouri, Rev. Paahi Moke, Mira Ngaia and Dr. E.P.
 Ellison also assisting.
 Scott’s two books were ground-breaking, not least because of this support received from such esteemed oral informants.